The Globe and Mail leads with 19 National Newspaper Award nominations

 “The number and range of nominations is proof positive of The Globe and Mail’s commitment to trusted journalism,” said David Walmsley, the Globe and Mail’s editor-in-chief.
 “This shortlist recognizes the commitment of our women and men in bringing the best journalism to Canadians.”

 The Globe and Mail’s Mark MacKinnon received two nominations for business and international reporting, marking the sixth consecutive year he has been nominated.
 He has received a total of 11 nominations and won the award five times.
-Colleague Grant Robertson was nominated for the 10th time for explanatory work.
+Grant Robertson, who was nominated this year for explanatory journalism, was nominated for the eighth year in a row and his 10th time overall.

 The Globe received two nominations each in five categories: business, explanatory work, editorial cartooning, politics and presentation.